Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture: Results

 Low temperature expansion for the melting pressure of the solubility saturated helium mixture can be obtained by fitting a quartic polynomial to the shown data.
 Restricting this to temperatures below $T=140$~mK gives $P_\mathrm{m}/\mathrm{MPa} = 2.5663 + 1.2846 (T/\mathrm{K})^2 - 2.0651 (T/\mathrm{K})^4$.
 The fit was first performed using a second order polynomial below $T=60$~mK and the second order term was kept constant in the quartic fit.
 Odd powers have been omitted, since this is a Fermi system.
 The differences between the measured values and the fits are plotted in Fig.~\ref{Fig:PdiffLowT} together with the difference to the calculated pressure of Ref.~\cite{MeltPresCalc}.

 In previous experiments at lower temperatures, the value of the quadratic fit parameter, which in our present analysis is 1.28, has been found as 1.1 \cite{LT24paper} or 0.92 \cite{EliasMeltingPressure}.
+It should be noted that completely different thermometers and pressure gauges have been used in all three experiments.
+The temperatures cannot be expected to agree to accuracy better than 5\%.
+The measurements of Ref.~\cite{LT24paper} were not done with the saturated system, but with a concentration of 7\%.
+Comparison between this and the present experiment is not trivial, because the changing pressure and temperature also change the liquid concentration.
+From Ref.~\cite{Osmotic} we find that the quadratic parameter is about 5\% larger for the saturated system than for a 7\% system.
+In Ref.~\cite{EliasMeltingPressure} a very narrow temperature range was used to find the slope above the superfluid transition temperature of pure $^3$He.
+This increases inaccuracy in the slope, in addition to the possible differences in the temperature and/or pressure scales.

 At temperatures below $T=200$~mK the calculated hcp curve of Ref.~\cite{MeltPresCalc} coincides with the experimental one, see Fig.~\ref{Fig:Pm}.
-Above this temperature the calculated pressures are continually below the measured ones.
+Above this temperature the calculated pressures (hcp below the quadruple point and bcc above it) are continually below the measured ones.
 This includes the entire bcc branch.
 The hcp-bcc crossing is also predicted to exist at a lower temperature and pressure.
 This discrepancy is not very surprising.
 The model interaction potential used to calculate the chemical potential of $^3$He in the dilute liquid phase had been constructed at low temperatures and small concentrations \cite{Potential}.
 It was known to exhibit some degree of uncertainty at higher temperatures.